codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do scuba divers fall backwards into the water?
-Because if they fell forwards they’d still be in the boat.
+Where do you learn to make banana splits?
+At sundae school.

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+What language does Node.js use?
- 1. Whistler
+ 1. Java
- 2. Luna
+ 2. Java Source
- 3. Neptune
+ 3. Joomla Source Code
- 4. Bliss
+ 4. JavaScript

 <details>
   <summary>Answer</summary>
-  Luna
+  JavaScript
 </details>